“What? How did I lose again?” Tristan grumbled in disbelief as Ella defeated his king in the board game flowers-and-swords for the umpteenth time.

 “Why is that the worst news?
 Is it worse for me because I’m from Terravale?
 Shouldn’t this be good news for you since he’s been a major issue for you for years?”

-“It’s the worst news for me too.”
-Ella admitted.
+Ella continued.
 “Even though he was from the enemy side, I couldn’t help but respect him because he was someone with conscience, someone who treated all lives as precious.
 Did you know that the casualties were much lower when he was involved in the battle?
 On both sides, not just his.
 Losing battles is a matter of pride for any kingdom, but I don’t care that much for pride.
 I care about lives, and so did he.
-And now that he's dead, that means more soldiers will start dying in battles again.”
+And now that he’s dead, that means more soldiers will start dying in battles again.”

 But Ella had, and probably the other nurses too.
 It surprised him, but it also warmed his heart, knowing that others acknowledged and even praised his efforts.